fsprojects/Paket/docs/content/getting-started.md

     nuget NUnit

 	github forki/FsUnit FsUnit.fs

+<blockquote>If there is a plugin for your <a href="editor-support.html">editor</a>, you may have autocompletion for dependency types and packages here.</blockquote>

 You can read more about the importance and the structure of the `paket.dependencies` file in the [docs](dependencies-file.html).